 Although it pains me to say it, some mechanics are simply not very good, or just plain dodgy.
 The good thing is that once you know the tricks and mistakes to look out for, it is easier to avoid getting ripped off.

-To find a trustworthy, honest and experienced mechanic in your area head to our service areas page.
+To find a trustworthy, honest and experienced mechanic in your area head to our mechanic locations page.